 Reporting Your Accident to the Police

-If you are reading this article, you are probably way past the need to deal with the immediate concerns of an accident.
 If you did not report the accident when it occurred, you can still go to your local police station and file a report so that your accident has an official starting point in its paper trail.
 The crash report may be used as evidence for your case to establish that the at-fault driver left the accident scene and that you experienced damages.

 The details you provide the police may help their attempt to identify the hit-and-run driver.
 Even details you might dismiss as unimportant might become a lead, so try to remember as much information as you can.
 Ask yourself the following questions: